Tatze99/Laser_Simulation/README.md

-│   ├── Ybxxx/                          # Contains data about a specific material │── requirements.txt                    # Contains the required packages to install with pip │── setup.py                            # file to pack "LaserSim" into a package │── README.md
+│   ├── Ybxxx/                          # Contains data about a specific material │── requirements.txt                    # Contains the required packages to install with pip │── setup.py                            # file to pack "LaserSim" into a package
+|── tutorial.ipynb                      # Jupyter Notebook with a tutorial how to get started
+│── README.md
 ```